Design Rules for Optimizing Quaternary Mixed-Metal Chalcohalides: Introduction

 In this work, we focus on the \pimmch materials space and apply density functional theory (DFT) and machine learning to assess its potential for PV applications.
-Recently, we explored lead-free \pimmch materials with DFT and discovered 24 new materials\cite{henkel2023} bringing the total up to 27 (including the already known \ch{Sn2SbS2I3},\cite{olivierfourcade1980, nie2020b, kavanagh2021b, nicolson2023, roth2024} \ch{Sn2SbSe2I3},\cite{ibanez1984} and \ch{Sn2BiS2I3}\cite{islam2016}) compounds.
-Here we extend our study to the lead-based \pbbchx materials space, in which only \ch{Pb2SbS2I3}\cite{dolgikh1985, doussier2007, roth2023} and \ch{Pb2BiS2I3}\cite{islam2016, roth2023} have been reported so far.
+Recently, we explored solely the lead-free \pimmch materials with DFT and discovered 24 new materials\cite{henkel2023} bringing the total up to 27 (including the already known \ch{Sn2SbS2I3},\cite{olivierfourcade1980, nie2020b, kavanagh2021b, nicolson2023, roth2024} \ch{Sn2SbSe2I3},\cite{ibanez1984} and \ch{Sn2BiS2I3}\cite{islam2016}) compounds.
+Now we extend our study to the lead-based \pbbchx materials space, reporting 25 previously unstudied compounds alongside the two known materials, \ch{Pb2SbS2I3}\cite{dolgikh1985, doussier2007, roth2023} and \ch{Pb2BiS2I3},\cite{islam2016, roth2023} which had been the only Pb-based representatives reported to date.
 We compute the equilibrium properties of the 27 lead-based counterparts to the tin compounds of our previous study with DFT.
 We then apply a random forest (RF) machine learning model and the Shapley additive explanations (SHAP) analysis to discover chemical trends for lead-free as well as lead-based perovskite-inspired quaternary mixed-metal chalcohalides.